AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Implementation Details

 All baseline methods were integrated from their respective open‑source implementations and evaluated under our unified settings.
 In the Maze environment, DIAYN, CIC, and BeCL were reproduced using the EDL repository~\citep{edl_github}, and ComSD was imported from its official codebase~\citep{comsd_github}).
 Since no public implementation of CeSD exists for the Maze tasks, we followed the visualizations described in the original CeSD paper.

 For the URLB, we leveraged the official URLB code~\citep{urlbenchmark_gihub} to reproduce DIAYN, RND, and APT.
 CIC, BeCL, and CeSD were run using their respective public implementations~\citep{cic_github,becl_github,cesd_github}.
 As ComSD lacks an official URLB release, we reimplemented it from its 2D-Maze variant, strictly adhering to the hyperparameters reported in its original publication.

-Although we employed the unmodified CeSD hyperparameter settings from its codebase and paper, our empirical performance fell short of the authors’ published results.
+Using the unmodified hyperparameters provided in the official CeSD codebase and paper, we were unable to reproduce the authors’ reported performance.
+Our analysis indicates that CeSD exhibits substantially higher variance across random seeds than competing methods.
+Although minor implementation or evaluation differences cannot be entirely ruled out, the magnitude of the variance suggests that the observed gap is primarily attributable to CeSD’s inherent instability rather than to specific experimental deviations (Table~\ref{tab:numerical_result_urlb}).